sjforman/sjforman.github.io/content/posts/llms-and-mmr-persuasion/index.md

 Every single one of those possible millions of cases is unnecessary and avoidable.
 It's maddening.
 So it seems to me that the case for using AI to push in the other direction is stronger than just about anywhere else.

-## AI might be able to help protect us
+## LLMs might be able to help

-While AI persuasion remains someone under-studied, there are also good reasons to think engagement with LLMs might do some good here.
+While AI persuasion remains somewhat understudied, some recent results suggest LLMs might be of use.
 [Costello et al.](https://www.science.org/doi/10.1126/science.adq1814) demonstrated that AI dialogues could durably reduce conspiracy beliefs.[Goel et al.](https://osf.io/preprints/osf/2vh4k_v1) showed that five-round conversations with ChatGPT-4o significantly reduced certainty in false or unsupported beliefs, although less so than conversations with human experts.
 And (describe the sketchy Dutch one here).

 None of these speak directly to the real-world behaviors that follow from dubious belief.
 Credence is one thing, but making major life decisions is another.
 So these results are suggestive, but don't directly address the question I'm interested in: can LLMs help people make wiser healthcare decisions?